 - A description of the Tailored Care Management model and the functions AMH+ practices and CMAs will be expected to perform;

 - Criteria for AMH+ and CMA certification;

 - The process for certification;

 - Preliminary information about payment; and

-- Information about AMH+ and CMA oversight after the launch of Tailored Plans.
+- Information about AMH+ and CMA oversight.

-Providers should note that many of the details contained in this manual are also contained within the Request for Applications (RFA) for Tailored Plans.
-This RFA will be the basis of the Tailored Plan contracts that govern the model.
+Providers should note that many of the details contained in this manual are also contained within the Request for Applications (RFA) for Tailored Plans.4 This RFA will be the basis of the Tailored Plan contracts that govern the model.

-The Department is actively engaging with providers and Tailored Plan awardees about the Tailored Care Management model through regular webinars with question and answer sessions, as well as the new Tailored Care Management Technical Advisory Group (TAG).
+The Department is actively engaging with providers and local management entities/managed care organizations (LME/MCOs) operating Tailored Plans and PIHPs about the Tailored Care Management model through regular webinars with question and answer sessions, as well as the Tailored Care Management Technical Advisory Group (TAG).
 Questions about Tailored Care Management can be directed to Medicaid.TailoredCareMgmt@dhhs.nc.gov.